thewrath/smart-tasks/README.md

 };
 ```
 ##### process.env support
-If you use a js configuration file , you can use the environment variables:
+You can use the environment variables:
 ```js
 {
   properties: {